All costs when buying a property (real estate) in Croatia

 - Whether it is a house or apartment

 - Whether a property is furnished or not

 - Quality of a building

-- Whether the building has an elevator or not
+- Whether a building has an elevator or not

 - Whether a property has a garage or parking spaces

 View the latest average property prices in Croatia’s biggest cities along with a guide on how far your money will go here.

 When paying from outside of Croatia, you need additional payment information.
 Contact Porezna uprava (Tax Administration) according to the location of your future property, and they will provide you with a SWIFT code and other important information.

 A list of Tax Administration offices in Croatia is available here.

-If you plan to get a mortgage in Croatia, it is important to understand how much a bank may fund for the purchase.
-Most Croatian banks will only fund 75% of the cost of the property.
+If you plan to get a mortgage in Croatia, it is essential to understand how much a bank may fund for the property purchase.
+Most Croatian banks will only fund 75% of the cost.
 This means you will have to pay 25% in cash or be funded another way, which is a down payment.

 There are restrictions for foreigners to get mortgages in Croatia.
-You can learn about getting a mortgage loan here.
+Learn more about getting a mortgage loan here.

 This deposit is part of the 25% of the property cost you would need to pay in cash.